joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-02-06-rotating-light.md

 So, at each filter, we need to rotate the polarization state into the basis of the filter and then extinguish the "horizontal" component in that basis.

-If the first filter makes an angle $\theta_1$ with the vertical, then the state becomes
+If the first filter makes an angle $\theta_1$ with the vertical then, in the new basis, the state becomes

 $$
 \begin{align}